kasem-sm/SlimeKT/docs/modules/feature/feature_module_structure.md

 ## Structure
 Every feature module consists of the following sub-modules:

-- **datasource:** It contains interfaces for cache and network that can be injected into the `interactors` module.
+- **datasource-api:** It contains interfaces for cache and network that can be injected into the `interactors` module.
 This can also make testing easier.
 The naming convention of the classes in this module are `XFeatureApiService`, `XFeatureDatabaseService`

 - **datasource-impl:** It contains a concrete implementation of the interface from the data source module.
 The naming convention of the classes are `XFeatureApiServiceImpl`, `XFeatureDatabaseServiceImpl`